NEW: Suspect Darren Vann was convicted of aggravated sexual assault in 2009

 A man living next door to where one of the bodies was found told CNN affiliate WSBT that he believes the crimes occurred recently.

 “Somebody had to come in there like last week or something, because (Northern Indiana Public Service Company) and the water company were there turning off the power and stuff, so there was no one in there,” Justin Jones said.

 Vann has a record

-Vann also had a conviction in Lake County, Indiana, that was "not in the sex offender category," Freeman-Wilson said.
+Vann also had a conviction out of Lake County, Indiana, that was “not in the sex offender category,” Mayor Freeman-Wilson said.

 “He certainly was cooperative.
 He led (police) to the locations of these bodies.
 Whether he was eager or not, I’m not in a position to say that,” she said.

-Several police agencies are now working the case, which could grow larger and expand to at least one other state, the mayor said.
+Several police agencies are now working the case, which could grow larger and expand into at least one other state, the mayor said.

 CNN’s Chuck Johnston, Ronni Berke and Joe Sutton contributed to this report.